Omeprazole: Pharmacokinetics

 The absorption of omeprazole takes place in the small intestine and is usually completed within three to six hours.
 The systemic bioavailability of omeprazole after repeated doses is about 60%.
 Omeprazole has a volume of distribution of 0.4 L/kg.
 It has high plasma protein binding of 95%.

 Omeprazole is completely metabolized by the cytochrome P450 system, mainly in the liver, by CYP2C19 and CYP3A4 isoenzymes.
 Identified metabolites are the sulfone, the sulfide, and hydroxy-omeprazole.
 About 77% of an orally given dose is excreted as metabolites in the urine, and the remainder is found in the feces, primarily originating from bile secretion.
 Omeprazole has a half life of 0.5 to 1 hour.

 Bioactivation

-As with all structually-similar benzimidazole proton pump inhibitors, omeprazole is a prodrug.
+As with all structurally-similar benzimidazole proton pump inhibitors, omeprazole is a prodrug.
 A basic molecule, it accumulates in the acidic canaliculi of parietal cells in a protonated form where the S=O group becomes S-OH, which in turn is interconvertible with an achiral, reactive sulfenamide form.
-The sulfonamide form is able to attach onto the cysteine residue on the H^{+}/K^{+}-ATPase, thereby irreversibly inhibiting it.
+The sulfenamide form is able to attach onto the cysteine residue on the H^{+}/K^{+}-ATPase, thereby irreversibly inhibiting it.